MS Excel: REPLACE Function (VBA)

 The REPLACE function can be used in VBA code in Microsoft Excel.

-Let's look at some Excel REPLACE function examples and explore how you would use the REPLACE function in Excel VBA code:
+Let's look at some Excel REPLACE function examples and explore how to use the REPLACE function in Excel VBA code:

 |Replace("alphabet", "bet", "hydro")||would return "alphahydro"|